bymatej/ut99-patching-guide/prepatched/personal/README.md

 Extract the archive and place the content of all folders into respective game folders.
 For example, everything from `monsterhunt/System/` (files from the archive) should be copied to `UnrealTournament/System/` (folder where your UT99 is installed)

+## Gamma/Brightness issue
+Issue: You Unreal Tournament is too dark.
+Solution:
+- Increase your screen brightnes
+- Adjust the brightness in the in-game menu (Preferences -> Brigthness)

+### Windows
+If the in-game settings do not work, adjust your graphics card brightness and gamma in the respective card settings.
+For example, NVIDIA and IntelHD graphic cards have their separate apps for tweaking the color schemes, contrast, brightness, gamma, etc. Use that to your advantage.

+### Linux
+The in-game menu might mess up your gamma in your OS after you set the brightness and exit the game.
+If that's the case, run this command in your terminal: `xgamma -gamma 1` (tested on Ubuntu)

+If the in-game settings do not work, adjust your graphics card gamma by executing this in terminal `xgamma -gamma 3`

+Note: `gamma` value must be between `0.100` and `10.000`